dokku/dokku-mongo/README.md

 # get connection information as follows
 dokku mongo:info lolipop

-# lets assume the ip of our mongo service is 172.17.0.1

 # a mongo service can be linked to a
 # container this will use native docker
 # links via the docker-options plugin